mozilla/build-funsize/README.md

 - Install the latest versions of:

-  1. Flask
+  1. Celery
-  2. Celery
+  2. Flask
-  3. SQLAlchemy
+  3. RabbitMQ
-  4. RabbitMQ
+  4. Requests
+  5. SQLAlchemy

 - You're good to go!